sjentsch/lsjDocs/Ch11/Ch11_tTest_06.rst

-When introducing the theory of null hypothesis tests, I mentioned that there are some situations when it’s appropriate to specify a *one-sided* test (see section :doc:`The difference between one-sided and two-sided tests
+When introducing the theory of null hypothesis tests, I mentioned that there are some situations when it’s appropriate to specify a *one-sided* test (see section :ref:`The difference between one-sided and two-sided tests
-<../Ch09/Ch09_HypothesisTesting_04>`).
-So far all of the *t*-tests have been
+<one_vs_twosided_tests>`).
+So far all of the *t*-tests have been two-sided
-two-sided tests.
+tests.
 For instance, when we specified a one sample *t*-test for the grades in Dr Zeppo’s class the null hypothesis was that the true mean was 67.5\%.
 The alternative hypothesis was that the true mean was greater than *or* less than 67.5\%.
 Suppose we were only interested in finding out if the true mean is greater than 67.5\%, and have no interest whatsoever in testing to find out if the true mean is lower than \67.5\%.
 If so, our null hypothesis would be that the true mean is 67.5\% or less, and the alternative hypothesis would be that the true mean is greater than 67.5\%.
 In jamovi, for the ``One Sample